cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 # Security Considerations

 AEGIS-256 offers 256-bit message security against plaintext and state recovery, whereas AEGIS-128L offers 128-bit security.

-Both have a 128-bit authentication tag, which implies that a given tag may verify under multiple keys.
-However, assuming AEGIS is key-committing, finding equivalent keys is expected to be significantly more difficult than for authentication schemes based on polynomial evaluation, such as GCM and Poly1305.
+An authentication tag may verify under multiple keys.
+Assuming AEGIS is key-committing, finding equivalent keys is expected to require ~2<sup>64</sup> attempts with a 128-bit authentication tag and ~2<sup>128</sup> attempts with a 256-bit tag.

 Under the assumption that the secret key is unknown to the attacker and the tag is not truncated, both AEGIS-128L and AEGIS-256 target 128-bit security against forgery attacks.